General and capabilities

 Deployment and configuration

-Q. What Cisco hardware does Cisco DNA Spaces support?
+Q. What Cisco hardware does Cisco Spaces support?

-A. Cisco DNA Spaces supports all Cisco wireless infrastructure, including Meraki, Aironet
+A. Cisco Spaces supports all Cisco wireless infrastructure, including Meraki, Aironet

 ®, and Cisco Catalyst

-Q. What are the prerequisites for deploying Cisco DNA Spaces?
+Q. What are the prerequisites for deploying Cisco Spaces?

 In addition, for deployments that require on-premises x, y location or hyperlocation calculations, you will need to deploy a CMX location appliance.